Day 1 Arrival in Delhi - Surajpur

 Depending on flight times we can explore some different areas and if still needed, we can search an area that in previous years has been good for sightings of Kashmir Flycatcher.
 Or, for a change, we can bird around the lake for Little Bittern, Whiskered Tern and other common species.
-A short domestic flight will take us back to Delhi where we will transfer to a nearby hotel for the night and acclimatise to our surroundings.
+A short domestic flight will take us to Leh in Ladakh, where we will transfer to a nearby hotel for the night and acclimatise to our surroundings.
 Night in Leh.

 Day 11 Leh - Tso Kar

 Before setting out on the drive to Tso Kar, it will be worth exploring the nearby Indus River for Ibisbill that inhabits the fast-flowing river.
 Mountain Chiffchaffs are common here, and we should also see 'Tibetan' Wagtail, Bluethroat and Hume's Whitethroat.
 Once we are finished here we will head east towards our base for the next 3 nights at Tso Kar (4660m).
 Our route takes us over some high mountain passes where Chukar, Sulphur-bellied Warbler, Brown Accentor, Fire-fronted Serin and Tibetan Snowfinch are often present.
 The scenery throughout the next few days is absolutely stunning as we drop down to the most south-western part of the vast Tibetan Plateau.
 This area is called Chang Tang and is home to the much-wanted Tibetan Sandgrouse - our main target here.
 This high altitude speciality is regularly encountered here in family groups and small flocks, where their distinctive and far-carrying cries echo across this barren landscape.
 Night in guesthouse.

 Days 12 - 13 Tso Kar Lake